web-craft-design/Bootstrap-Theme-Generator/README.md

 # What does this plugin do?

+## Conditional Compiling of Bootstrap Components
+You don't need all BS-Components?
+No Problem, you can tick on/off any components you (don't) need and the CSS file will regenerate with the new parameters.
+Leads to a smaller CSS-File in overall.

 ## Gutenberg - Bootstrap Color Sync!!!
 Syncs the Gutenberg Color Palette with the predefined Bootstrap Colors.
 They stay in sync (also on Frontend) even if you update the colors!